lsocpb/lsocpb/README.md

 ## 🚀 Few things about me

-🤯 My name is Łukasz, I'm currently studying "Computer Sciene and Econometrics" and will graduate in mid-2024.
+🤯 My name is Łukasz, I'm currently studying "Computer Science and Econometrics" and will graduate in mid-2024.

 🌐 I'm in love with traveling around the world.
 I usually travel around Europe (Belgium, Germany, Montenegro), but i also visited one country in Asia (Cyprus).